Petsox/Petsox/README.md

 Im beginner developer, but learning :D

-I code in HTML, JavaScript, Java and Lua
+I code in Java and Lua

+and sometimes make websites with HTML and JavaScript